cristian-benghe/talio-to-do/docs/feedback/week-02/week 2 - feedback.md

 #### Minute taker performance

-Mark: Insufficient
+Mark: Good

-Feedback: The notes are quite short and were not specific enough.
-For example, I remember that you came up with quite a lot of good questions to be asked at the client q&a, but none of them was present in the notes.
-Please, read the minute-taker role document from the teamwork module to learn what you should pay attention to while taking minutes.
-The basic idea is that minutes should not contain everything that was said but focus on the points of action and agreements that were made specifying due dates and assignees.
+Feedback: There is a good amount of notes.
+The notes are focused on the agreements made at the meeting.
+Some action points are summarized in a table.
+Nice that the questions to the project owner were collected in a separate section.
+A tip for next time would be to also organize your notes the same way as the agenda.
+For example in the 'Notes from the meeting' it's not easy to see which points refer to which points from the agenda.

 #### Relation